ranjandsingh/react-native-copilot/README.md

 Pass the ScrollView reference as the second argument to the `start()` function. eg `start(undefined, scrollViewRef)`

+You can also pass a `beforeStepChange` callback as the third argument: eg `start(undefined, scrollViewRef, beforeStepChangeCallback)`

 ```js
 import { ScrollView } from "react-native";